Canonip/OmadaVoucherProxy/README.md

 # OmadaVoucherProxy
-Generates Voucher Codes for the TP-Link Omada Captive Portal to use with TP-Links EAP Access Point Series.
+Generates voucher codes for the TP-Link Omada captive portal to use with TP-Link's EAP access point series.
-Includes a .NET Standard Library to use in a standalone application.
+Includes a .NET Standard library to use in a standalone application.
 I reverse engineered the private Omada API in order to create a voucher code printer.
-(Coming Soon) Currently only supports Cloud connected Omada Clients.
-I hosted the service on another network than the Omada Controller.
+(Coming Soon) Currently only supports cloud-connected Omada clients.
+I host the service on another network than the Omada controller.

 ## Deployment